 Early in production it was considered to keep all characters in their native graphic quality, essentially making Ralph look 8-bit the entire time.
 This was deemed too difficult for making Ralph a sympathetic, lovable character.

-The character Ralph and his game "Fix-it Felix Jr." draw inspiration from Donkey Kong.
+The character Ralph and his game "Fix-it Felix Jr." draw inspiration from Donkey Kong (1981).
 Both games are about a handy-man character climbing up and around a building structure toward the villain on top.
 (Mario was a carpenter in the DK games before changing to a plumber.)
-The villains Donkey Kong and Ralph, are large angry characters with wide hands that toss down objects at the hero.
+The villains Donkey Kong and Wreck-it Ralph are both large angry characters with wide hands that toss down objects at the hero.
 Additional inspiration comes from Rampage (1986), where players played as various monsters (including Werewolf Ralph) that smashed buildings with their hands and plucked characters from the building and threw them.
 The goal was to destroy as many buildings as possible without being killed.

 Director Rich Moore was inspired to create the character of Vanellope after reading the memoir "The Bedwetter: Stories of Courage, Redemption and Pee" by Sarah Silverman and eventually cast Silverman as the character.

 In early production, Dr. Wily, the villain of the Mega Man game series, was included in the storyboard process in the "villain support group" scene, but was ultimately written out due to pacing reasons.

 Hidden Mickey: In an exterior shot of Litwak's Family Fun Center, a billboard is visible advertising for "Double U Dee's", with a dancing mouse mascot.
 "Double U Dee's", of course, is another way of saying "WD's", or "Walt Disney's".